 I could go on citing dozens of other cases.
 A full record of them has been compiled by Professor Michejda and published in Volume II (1947) of the bulletin (Biuletyn) published by the Central Commission for the Investigation of German Crimes in Poland.
 These case histories have also been published by other medical commissions in connection with proceedings for compensation claims.
 The data could certainly be examined and studied from various aspects, but this cannot be done within the limits of this paper, the purpose of which is to give readers a general idea of the nature of this experimental surgery, which is not very widely known.

-For a certain period during their time in Ravensbrück the women who were operated on made up a well-knit group, distinct from the rest of the inmates, and they stayed that way to the end of the concentration camp.
+For a certain period during their time in Ravensbrück the women who were operated on made up a well‑knit group, distinct from the rest of the inmates, and they stayed that way until the end of the concentration camp.

 From August 1943 there were no more operations.
-Those who survived them and were not shot were later put in the NN-Leute (Nacht und Nebel Leute, viz.
-“Cloak-and-Dagger People’s”) block.
+Those who survived them and were not shot were later put in the NN‑Leute (Nacht und Nebel Leute, viz.
+“Cloak‑and‑Dagger People’s”) block.
 The residents of these premises, Block 32, were destined for elimination.
 Block 32 was situated at the end of the camp and could be accessed only through one entrance, which had its advantages and disadvantages.
-Our “sentries” always on the lookout in the loft warned us in advance when the SS was approaching.
+Our “sentries” who were always on the lookout in the loft warned us in advance when the SS was approaching.
 We were living in this block when the decision to “remove the evidence” was issued.
 In February 1945, on the eve of liberation, the guinea pigs (now nicknamed “royals”) were about to have the death sentence long since passed on them actually carried out.

 As always, our Polish friends in the clerks’ office warned us a day in advance, and the entire camp stood up in defence of the “royal” guinea pigs.
 Representatives of the various blocks and nationalities gave us a free hand, telling us to do whatever we liked and escape, but not to give in.
 Escaping was out of the question, because of the wall and high‑voltage fence, and our crippled legs.
 But we hid away.
 For several weeks until the end of the War the women prisoners made a variety of efforts to save the guinea pigs.
 Some (a Polish woman and a Norwegian) offered to change documents with the youngest guinea pigs and go to their deaths instead of them; others simply hid us away.
 The most injured guinea pigs spent several days buried [in dug‑outs] near the block; we dispatched others on transports bound for other camps.